chris-hjelmfelt/ReturnMountain/README.md

 A story based game in the style of text based RPGs

 Development:
 Using lite-server
->npm start
+> npm start

-Production:
+Instructions:
 Use WASD or arrow keys to move arround
 Use number keys to interact
 See map at bottom for help navigating (spoilers)